Recent Example Demonstrates Danger of New Idaho LLC ActAdded by Hawley Troxell in Articles & Publications, Business Law on January 1, 2011

 A year later the business is not doing well, and Al and Bob decide to liquidate the company.
 Al pulls out a copy of the attorney-drafted Operating Agreement and argues that the liquidated assets should be distributed 80% to him and 20% to Bob.
 Al’s theory is according to the Operating Agreement, he was originally a 60% owner, but then bought Chris’ 20% interest and therefore owns an 80% interest in the company.
 However, Bob pulls out a copy of the written Assignment of Membership Interest Agreement and argues that it shows Al and Bob as each owning 50% of the company.
 Al and Bob consult the company’s attorney to resolve their disagreement.
 The attorney advises them that, under Idaho Code 30-6-102, the written assignment of membership interest agreement is an amendment to the Operating Agreement that supersedes the original version of the Operating Agreement.
 Therefore, after Al is repaid his initial capital contribution, Al and Bob are each entitled to 50% of the distributions of the remaining assets from the liquidation of the company.

 Is your Operating Agreement accurate and current?
 Have you entered into any other written, oral, or implied agreements that modify your Operating Agreement?
-If you would like more information or have questions regarding this topic, please contact a member of our Corporate group at 208.344.6000.
+If you would like more information or have questions regarding this topic, please contact a member of our Business Group or call 208.344.6000.

 More Corporate Law Blog Posts